BearBytesDev/bearbytesdev.github.io/src/content/blog/a-license-to-rule-them-all.md

 **Legal Labyrinth:** Designing a custom license without proper legal counsel is like summoning a horde of mischievous imps.
 Ambiguous terms and contradictions will surely follow!

-**Compatibility Conundrum**: Your custom license may not play well with others, leading to an isolation spell on your code, alienating it from the open source community.
+**Compatibility Conundrum:** Your custom license may not play well with others, leading to an isolation spell on your code, alienating it from the open source community.

-**Lack of Wizardry**: Let's face it - we may be coding wizards, but navigating the legal labyrinth requires a different kind of sorcery.
+**Lack of Wizardry:** Let's face it - we may be coding wizards, but navigating the legal labyrinth requires a different kind of sorcery.
 Leave this task to the true legal sages!

 # Conclusion